Tabitha King: Career

 As of 2006, King had published eight novels and two works of non-fiction.
-She published her first novel, Small World, through Signet Books in 1981, and in 2006, Candles Burning was published through Berkley Books.
+She published her first novel, Small World, through Signet Books in 1981 and in 2006, Candles Burning was published by Berkley Books.
 The paperback rights for Small World were bought by New American Library for $165,000.
 Candles Burning was written predominantly by Michael McDowell, who died in 1999, and the McDowell family requested that King finish the work.